The Regeneration of Birmingham

 To welcome visitors coming to Birmingham for the 2020 Commonwealth Games, Birmingham’s city centre is due a £25 million regeneration.
-This will include many improvements and repairs, including renewing 40,000 square metres of public space, repairing The River fountain in Victoria Square and extending the pedestrian area around it, replacing pavements and improving security measures in specific city centre locations.
+Birmingham property prices will receive a boost from the various improvements across the citywide regeneration which includes; renewing 40,000 square metres of public space, repairing The River fountain in Victoria Square and extending the pedestrian area around it, replacing pavements and improving security measures in specific city centre locations.

 Galliard Homes has teamed up with Apsley House Capital to deliver £500m worth of regeneration projects in Birmingham.
 These include Soho Wharf – the transformation of derelict industrial land into a new canalside community with apartments and public piazzas, and St Paul’s Quarter which will provide the local area with 98,297 sq ft of retail, leisure and commercial space.

 Digbeth is very much like the “Shoreditch of London” with its red-brick housing and street art.
 Beorma Quarter is a 2.2-acre site in the city centre which will comprise 250,000 sq. ft of Grade A Office Accommodation, 227 apartments and 15,000 sq. ft of retail and leisure space.
 The creation of the Beorma Quarter will bring new job opportunities, professionals and commerce.

 The Custard Factory